Happy-Go-Lucky (2008 film): Critical response

-On Rotten Tomatoes the film has an approval rating of 92% based on 159 reviews, with an average rating of 7.73/10.
-The critical consensus states that "Mike Leigh's latest partially-improvised film is a light-hearted comedy with moments that bite, and features a brilliant star turn by Sally Hawkins."
-On Metacritic, the film has a weighted average score of 84, based on 34 reviews, indicating "universal acclaim."
+On the review aggregator website Rotten Tomatoes, 93% of 161 critics' reviews of the film are positive, with an average rating of 7.73/10; the site's "critics consensus" reads: "Mike Leigh's latest partially improvised film is a light-hearted comedy with moments that bite, and features a brilliant star turn by Sally Hawkins."
+On Metacritic, the film has a weighted average score of 84 out of 100, based on reviews from 34 critics, indicating "universal acclaim".

-Peter Bradshaw of The Guardian rated the film four out of five stars and said, "Mike Leigh's trademarked cartoony dialogue, as ever lending a neo-Dickensian compression and intensity to the proceedings, is an acquired taste and I have gladly acquired it, though some haven't.
+Peter Bradshaw of The Guardian rated the film four out of five stars, and said: "Mike Leigh's trademarked cartoony dialogue, as ever lending a neo-Dickensian compression and intensity to the proceedings, is an acquired taste and I have gladly acquired it, though some haven't.
 I am not quite sure what I think about the big, final confrontation between Poppy and Scott.
 It is well-acted and composed, and Marsan is ferociously convincing, yet the episode is closed off a little too neatly, and Poppy seems eerily unaffected by this or anything else.
 The effect is a kind of odd and steely invulnerability: not unattractive exactly, but disconcerting.
 Hawkins plays it superbly though: exactly right for the part and utterly at ease with a role that is uniquely demanding.
 In the factory-farmed blandness of the movies, Happy-Go-Lucky has a strong, real taste."

 Philip French of The Observer called the film "as funny, serious, life-affirming and beautifully performed as anything Leigh has done, but with a lightness of touch only previously found in his Gilbert and Sullivan movie, Topsy-Turvy."